-Trump’s Planned US Israeli Embassy Move To Jerusalem Met With International Protest
+Trump’s Planned U.S. Israeli Embassy Move To Jerusalem Met With International Protest

 But those who know the history of the region and the of the current ongoing negotiations between the government of Israel and the representatives of the Palestinian people, each of which claims Jerusalem as their capital and denies the claim of the other, see the planned Trump move as divisive, disruptive, and a potential diplomatic mistake that could very well result in an intensification of regional conflict.

 The U.S. embassy in Israel was placed in Tel Aviv as a diplomatic approach to not seeming to take sides in the Israeli-Palestinian conflict that has embroiled the Middle East for decades.
-A Trump administration move would dismantle those decades-worth of seeming impartiality, some believe, and as one European diplomat told CNN, it would jeopardize the peace process now in play, a process that has within it the peaceful acknowledgement of the state of Israel’s claim to Jerusalem as its capital.
+A Trump administration move would dismantle those decades-worth of seeming impartiality, some believe, and as one European diplomat told CNN, it would jeopardize the peace process now in play, a process that has within it the peaceful acknowledgment of the state of Israel’s claim to Jerusalem as its capital.

 “It’s very dangerous.
 Chances for the peace process are going very quickly — it’s now or never.
 Violence is always a concern and, at this point, it’s probably easy for Palestinians to demonstrate their frustration.”